 See the Tax Valuation and Income Limitation rates for more information on the Save Our Homes cap, total and permanently disability income limitation, cost of living adjustments for other exemptions, and the income limitation to qualify for the senior homestead exemption.

-See the Standard Measures of Value: Tangible Personal Property Appraisal Guidelines for information on guidelines property appraisers use to help achieve equity in the mass appraisal of tangible personal property.
+See the Tangible Personal Property Guidelines on the Florida Department of Revenue’s website for information on guidelines property appraisers use to help achieve equity in the mass appraisal of tangible personal property.

 See the Eligibility Criteria to Qualify for Property Tax Exemption for information on qualifying and obtaining an exemption.
 Amendment 10 (commonly known as Save Our Homes) limits the annual increase in assessed value of homestead exempt properties to 3% or the Consumer Price Index, whichever is lower, as long as the property owner maintains a homestead exemption.
 If you are a property owner, you may be eligible for an exemption.
 Check with your property appraiser to obtain a homestead or other exemption.